CronCats/docs/content/docs/agent-cli.md

-  croncat register <accountId> <payableAccountId>  Add your agent to cron known agents croncat update <accountId> <payableAccountId>    Update your agent to cron known agents croncat unregister <accountId>                   Account to remove from list of active agents. croncat withdraw <accountId>                     Withdraw all rewards earned for this account croncat status <accountId>                       Check agent status and balance for this account croncat tasks                                    Check how many tasks are available croncat go <accountId>                           Run tasks that are available, if agent is registered and has balance
+  croncat register <accountId> <payableAccountId>  Add your agent to cron known agents croncat update <accountId> <payableAccountId>    Update your agent to cron known agents croncat unregister <accountId>                   Account to remove from list of active agents. croncat withdraw [accountId]                     Withdraw all rewards earned for this account croncat status [accountId]                       Check agent status and balance for this account croncat tasks                                    Check how many tasks are available croncat go [account_id]                          Run tasks that are available, if agent is registered and has balance croncat daemon [near_env]                        Generate a network specific croncat daemon service

 ```

 ----